Srijay/Ouroboros/README.md

 # Download data and extract patches

+The batch-corrected protein expression data is given in the 'data' folder with filename protein_expression_data.csv.
 The link to download whole slide images will be active upon publication.
 After downloading whole slide images, create a folder named 'images' inside the 'data' folder, and run the script:

 ```
 python extract_patches.py